This is the No 1 Web Series of many others that we will continue to write and film in the future.

 - WordPress – It is the most popular Content System Management on the market that made possible the creation of 25% of the websites.
 This platform is Open Source and has a great community.
 More info at WordPress.org

 - Hosting – store (a website or other data) on a server or other computer so that it can be accessed over the Internet.

 - Domain – is the website name that will be connected with your hosting account to serve your website.

-- DNS – Domain Name Services this service make possible the translation of the domain address for example: codeless.co with to ip address 222.2333.44.55 of the respective host.
+- DNS – Domain Name Services this service makes possible the translation of the domain address for example: codeless.co with to ip address 222.2333.44.55 of the respective host.

-- FTP – The file transport protocol, let's us to upload and download the website files from hosting account.
+- FTP – The file transport protocol, let's us upload and download the website files from the hosting account.

 - PHP – It's a popular programming language used by WordPress.

-There are some others keywords that we will use in these Web Series but this is a little introduction for those who are very new comers to the field.
+There are some other keywords that we will use in these Web Series but this is a little introduction for those who are very newcomers to the field.

 So let create our first website.